 - Example 7:

-An advertisement for a recently released motion picture shows three individuals coming out of a theater, each of whom gives a positive statement about the movie.
+An advertisement for a recently released motion picture shows three individuals coming out of a theater, each giving a positive statement about the movie.
 These individuals are actual consumers expressing their personal views about the movie.
-The advertiser does not need to have substantiation that their views are representative of the opinions that most consumers will have about the movie because this advertisement is not likely to convey a typicality message.
+The advertiser does not need to substantiate that their views represent the opinions that most consumers will have about the movie because this advertisement is not likely to convey a typical message.

-(a) Whenever an advertisement represents, directly or by implication, that the endorser is an expert with respect to the endorsement message, then the endorser’s qualifications must in fact give the endorser the expertise that he or she is represented as possessing with respect to the endorsement.
+(a) Whenever an advertisement represents, directly or by implication, that the endorser is an expert concerning the endorsement message, then the endorser’s qualifications must give the endorser the expertise they represent as possessing concerning the endorsement.

-(b) Although the expert may, in endorsing a product, take into account factors not within his or her expertise (e.g., matters of taste or price), the endorsement must be supported by an actual exercise of that expertise in evaluating product features or characteristics with respect to which he or she is expert and which are relevant to an ordinary consumer’s use of or experience with the product and are available to the ordinary consumer.
+(b) Although the expert may, in endorsing a product, take into account factors not within their expertise (e.g., matters of taste or price), the endorsement must be supported by an actual exercise of that expertise in evaluating product features or characteristics concerning which they are expert and which are relevant to an ordinary consumer’s use of or experience with the product and are available to the ordinary consumer.

-This evaluation must have included an examination or testing of the product at least as extensive as someone with the same degree of expertise would normally need to conduct in order to support the conclusions presented in the endorsement.
-To the extent that the advertisement implies that the endorsement was based upon a comparison, such comparison must have been included in the expert’s evaluation; and as a result of such comparison, the expert must have concluded that, with respect to those features on which he or she is expert and which are relevant and available to an ordinary consumer, the endorsed product is at least equal overall to the competitors’ products.
+This evaluation must have included examining or testing the product at least as extensive as someone with the same degree of expertise would normally need to conduct to support the conclusions presented in the endorsement.
+To the extent that the advertisement implies that the endorsement was based upon the comparison, such comparison must have been included in the expert’s evaluation.
+As a result of such comparison, the expert must have concluded that, concerning those features on which they are expert and relevant and available to an ordinary consumer, the endorsed product is equal overall to the competitors’ products.

-Moreover, where the net impression created by the endorsement is that the advertised product is superior to other products with respect to any such feature or features, then the expert must in fact have found such superiority.
+Moreover, where the net impression created by the endorsement is that the advertised product is superior to other products concerning any such feature or features, then the expert must have found such superiority.
 [See section 255.1(d) regarding the liability of endorsers.]

 - Example 1: